 Realize that if you have an appraiser or a real estate agent tell you what your mobile home is worth they are going to appraise it with the value of the piece of property as well.
 They typically will not separate the 2 to give you an idea of what the mobile home is worth by itself.

 My business partner and I were tired of the fact that there was no real easy program out there to obtain a value report on your mobile home.
 So we designed and built a program that can give you just that.
 Click here to get your report mobile home value reports .

 If you click on wholesale information it will also tell you what the company will buy your home for right now.
-This report is a live report so as the years continue to tick by you can refer back to that report to see how time has affected your mobile home.
-Below is an example of just part of the graph report that you will receive on your mobile home value report to tell you the value.
+This report is a live report so as the years continue to tick by you can refer back to that report.
+You will be able to see how time has affected your mobile home.
+Below is an example of just part of the graph report.
+You will receive this colored graph on your mobile home value report to tell you the value.